hundredrabbits/Orca-c/README.md

 Command-line interpreter: The above, plus POSIX, and enough libc for the common string operations (`strlen`, `strcmp`, etc.)

-Interactive terminal UI: The above, plus ncurses (or compatible curses library).
+Interactive terminal UI: The above, plus ncurses (or compatible curses library), and floating point support (for timing.)

+Note: the core library for running an orca virtual machine *should* in theory build on anything, but the project is being worked on quickly right now, so it might accidentally include something from POSIX that isn't available on Windows, for example.
+The header files also need some restructuring.
+Please open an issue or send a message on twitter if you need help building the core virtual machine for your own use, and I'll try to clean it for you.

 ## Build